andraztori/marrakesh/architecture.md

    - Where `full_price = pacing × value × seller_boost_factor`
    - Uses bisection method to find the bid where the derivative of margin is zero
    - Requires competition data (sigmoid parameters)
-   - Balances win probability against cost to maximize net value
+   - The simulation has shown that this approach is equal to Optimal Bidding

-   - Actually the simulation has shown that this approach is equal to Optimal Bidding
+6. **Median Bidding** (`MEDIAN`, `CampaignBidderMedian`):

-6. **ALB (Auction Level Bid)** (`ALB`, `CampaignBidderALB`):
+   - Also known as ALB (Auction Level Bid)
    - Uses multiplicative pacing to calculate initial bid
    - Only bids if the pacing bid is above the predicted offset point
    - If bidding, bids at the predicted offset point (or floor if floor is higher)
    - Requires competition data (for predicted offset)
-   - Research observation: ALB improves vs. multiplicative bidding when there is abundance of impressions, but is worse when there is scarcity and high fill rates
+   - Research observation: Median Bidding improves vs. multiplicative bidding when there is abundance of impressions, but is worse when there is scarcity and high fill rates

-7. **Max Margin Double Target** (`MAX_MARGIN_DOUBLE_TARGET`, `BidderMaxMargin`):
+7. **Max Margin Double Target** (`MAX_MARGIN_DOUBLE_TARGET`, `CampaignBidderDouble`):
-   - Uses the same max margin bidding strategy as `MAX_MARGIN`
+   - Uses max margin bidding strategy with dual control variables (lambda and mu)
-   - Converges on two targets simultaneously using `CampaignDouble` structure
+   - Converges on two targets simultaneously using `CampaignGeneral` with two targets and controllers
    - Requires two convergence targets (e.g., total impressions and average value)
-   - Uses `ConvergeDoubleProportionalController` to manage dual convergence
+   - Uses two independent `ControllerProportional` instances to manage dual convergence
    - Useful for campaigns with multiple objectives (e.g., reach and quality targets)
 ### Convergence Mechanism